-The acquisition of F&G will provide diversification of our cash and income streams away from title insurance in a transaction that is immediately accretive to earnings and cash flow and is expected to provide predictable income that is countercyclical that performs best in a rising long term rate environment through an attractive retirement insurance business with strong growth tailwinds as demand for retirement insurance products are propelled by an aging demographic.
-We expect to leverage our management team's strong capital allocation skills in an adjacent, consolidating insurance industry to drive sustained free cash flow returns.
+F&G provides a diversification of our cash and income streams away from title insurance and is expected to provide predictable income that is countercyclical that performs best in a rising long-term rate environment through an attractive retirement insurance business with strong growth tailwinds as demand for retirement insurance products are propelled by an aging demographic.

 F&G has a unique, deep relationship with Blackstone that gives it a meaningful differentiation from its competitors.
-In anticipation of the acquisition by FNF, F&G is enhancing and extending its long-term investment management partnership with Blackstone, which will continue under FNF and will include Blackstone's embedded investment support functions.
 Blackstone has helped F&G successfully position its portfolio to achieve higher investment performance while minimizing risk and upgrading its financial strength rating.